-The hydraulic pump is located beneath the entrance step.
+The hydraulic pump is located inside passenger side compartment front of the entrance door (Model 34T) or beneath the entrance step (Model 36G).
 Lift step cover and remove storage bin (if equipped) to access.

 NOTE: Leveling jacks must be in the retracted (UP) position to get an accurate oil level.